cometchat/chat-sdk-ios/README.md

 ✅ &nbsp; You have installed the latest version of Xcode.
 (Above Xcode 12 Recommended)

-✅ &nbsp; iOS Chat SDK works for the iOS devices from iOS 11 and above.
+✅ &nbsp; iOS Chat SDK works for iOS devices from iOS 11 and above.

 ___